Lanemark F.C.: History

 The early years of the twentieth century saw Lanemark competing in the North Ayrshire Football League, then the Ayrshire and Renfrewshire Football League and finally the Scottish Combination.
-After the Ayrshire Cup was won in 1907, the club began to struggle financially and in 1920 the club was formally dissolved.
+It was as a member of the last that the club had its best run in the Ayrshire Cup, in 1906–07, achieving shock wins over both Kilmarnock and Ayr to reach the final, where it lost to Hurlford.